 - Minimize staffing needs.
 Retailers who rent warehouse space apart from their brick and mortar stores may need to hire additional staff to keep the warehouse stocked and organized, and to fulfill online orders as they come in.
 For smaller retailers, extra manpower can eat into delicate profit margins.
 With a PODS container on-site, you may be able to avoid hiring extra staff or paying current staff to travel back and forth between a warehouse and your main location.
 Instead, current staff members may be able to handle order fulfillment during slow periods or by coming in early or working late.

-Rather than relying on off-site warehouse storage—which may mean stalling your e-commerce growth or paying more for travel and staff—consider on-site storage solutions that are available when and where you need them.
-For more information about how PODS can be a valuable partner in growing your e-commerce business, contact PODS for Business at 877-BIZ-PODS.
+Rather than relying on off-site warehouse storage — which may mean stalling your e-commerce growth or paying more for travel and staff — consider on-site storage solutions that are available when and where you need them.
+For more information about how PODS can be a valuable partner in growing your e-commerce business, learn more about our retail inventory management solutions.